charlesglucas/ofbm_tools/README.md

 The basic syntax to run OFBM Tools is as follows:

 ```
-% parameters of the estimation
 paramsEst.Nwt = 2 ; paramsEst.FigNum = 1 ; paramsEst.wtype = 1 ;
 paramsEst.j1 = 8; paramsEst.j2 = 11; paramsEst.Jref = paramsEst.j2 ;
 paramsEst.NB = 0; paramsEst.LB = 0;
-% return self-similarity exponent estimation
 [est,estbc] = OFBM_estimBC_BS(data,paramsEst);
 ```
 The parameters to take into account in the input structure `paramsEst` of OFBM_estimBC_BS are: